-NR 19.81 Qualifications of sponsors.
-Advanced licensees may volunteer to sponsor, or and provide consultation and advice to basic licensees.
+- NR 19.81 Qualifications of sponsors.
+Advanced licensees may volunteer elect to sponsor, or and provide consultation and advice to basic licensees.
 Potential sponsors will be reviewed by the wildlife rehabilitation advisory council and the department.
-A person desiring to be an advanced sponsor shall do all of the following:

-(1) Submit a request to the wildlife rehabilitation advisory committee established in s.
-NR 19.82 program manager requesting designation as a sponsor.

-(2) Have documented experience rehabilitating those wildlife species which the basic licensee is authorized to possess.
+A person desiring to be an advanced sponsor shall do all of the following: - (1) Submit a request to the wildlife rehabilitation advisory committee established in s.
+NR 19.82 program manager requesting designation as a sponsor. - (2) Have Submit to the wildlife rehabilitation program manager, documentation of experience rehabilitating those wildlife species which the basic licensee is authorized to possess.

-SECTION 34.
+SECTION 29.
 NR 19.81 (3) and (Note) are created to read: